 When you go years, or even months, without charging anything on a credit card, don't be surprised if the issuer cancels your account.
 A credit card issuer has the legal right to close your account as it deems necessary, and inactivity is one of the most common reasons for closure.

 Why Creditors Close Inactive Accounts

 What Inactivity Cancellations Do to Your Credit Score

 Your credit utilization is the amount of available credit you're using, and it counts for 30% of your credit score.
 When a credit card is closed, that credit limit is no longer considered in your credit utilization.
 So, if you have balances on all your other credit cards, your utilization increases.

 For example, if you had a total of $3,000 in credit card debt and a $5,000 total credit limit, your credit utilization would be 60%.
 If a credit card with a $1,000 limit was closed, your credit utilization would rise to 75%.
 A credit utilization that's lower than 10% is ideal.
 Anything above 30% is too much.

 What Can You Do About It

 If you find out your credit card is being canceled because of inactivity, and it's a card you want to keep open, call your credit card issuer and request to keep it open.
 Offer to make a purchase on that account immediately in exchange for having it reopened.

-You may not be able to convince the issuer to reopen a closed credit card, but you may be able to have the credit limit moved to another credit card with that same issuer if you have one.
-While that won't eliminate credit score losses due to a shorter credit age, it will help you in the credit utilization area.
+You may not be able to convince the issuer to reopen a closed credit card.
+However, you may be able to have the credit limit moved to another credit card with that same issuer, which should help your credit utilization.

 How to Prevent Inactive Credit Card Closings